-If you were last in New York City more than a year ago, you might not have even heard of the hottest area of the city.
-NYC’s newest neighborhood, Hudson Yards, sits at the northern terminus of The High Line, itself a rather young addition to the NYC tourist map.
+NYC’s newest neighborhood, Hudson Yards, is the hottest area of the city.
+It sits at the northern terminus of The High Line, itself a rather young addition to the NYC tourist map.
 Hudson Yards NYC is a great place to visit with the family, and you can even spend the weekend here.

-Note: I was a guest of Toyota for a two night stay at the Equinox Hotel.
-Opinions and superior sleep were all my own.
+Note: The writer was a guest of Toyota for a two night stay at the Equinox Hotel.

 Hudson Yards, on the far west side of Manhattan, is the largest private real estate development in the history of the United States and the largest development in New York City since Rockefeller Center.
 The area, near the Javits Center, stretches from the West Side Highway to Eighth Avenue, from 30th Street to 34th Street.
 It was built over the old west side rail yard.

 In real estate speak, Hudson Yards is ‘mixed use.’
 This means it combines office towers, residences and lots of retail.
 In fact, the 28-acre site will eventually include over 17 million square feet of commercial and residential space, 5,000 residences, and a public school.
 It already has 14 acres of outdoor public space, a new cultural institution and the first ever Equinox luxury hotel.

 To support this insta-neighborhood of office workers, condo dwellers, tourists and hangry shoppers, the Shops and Restaurants at Hudson Yards has a great mix of food offerings, which is one of the best reasons to visit Hudson Yards NYC.
 Combine that with a new cultural center, access to The High Line, a climb-able public art sculpture and lots of shopping and voila!
 A new must-see destination.

 Many New Yorkers have criticized the luxury skyscrapers and avoid the new neighborhood.
 You know what?
 Their loss.

 Fit for Foodies